nmattei/cmps3140/index.md

 **Written Homeworks.** We will have between 8-10 written homeworks throughout the semester.
 You are expected to write your answers individually.
 You are encouraged to discuss homework problems in small groups, **as long as you give credit to whomever you discussed the topics with at the top of your homework**.
 You are strongly discouraged from seeking solutions online; if you do, **you must cite any sources explicitly you use for each problem**.
 Copying of homework from other students or from other sources is strictly prohibited.
 Obtaining a solution from another source without citing the source is plagiarism.

 **Projects.** We will be using a subset of the [PacMan projects](https://inst.eecs.berkeley.edu/~cs188/fa19/projects/) originally created for the UC: Berkeley CS188 Intro to AI Course.
 Note that we are going to use the newer Python 3.x versions so please make sure you use the links from this web-page to find them.

+**Graduate Students.** Taking this course will be given one additional programming project towards the second half of the course.

 **Midterm Exam and Final Exam.** These will be written, close book, in class exam and the final during the scheduled final period.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 This will be turned in with your exam.  **You must earn at least a 65% average between the two exams to pass the course.**